SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/03-OSGtour.md

 <div class="keypoints" markdown="1">

 #### Key Points
-*   OSG resources are distributed across 120 institutions and  supports scientific computing of 2 million core CPU hours per day.
-*   Many scientific applications are installed on OSG and available for the users.
 *   To use an existing application use the module load command.
 *   The command - *tutorial* helps to access the existing tutorials.
 </div>